Seaside/ Cannon Beach

 Tides: Also, you can only explore the road and caves around Hug Point at low tide.
 You can check the Oregon Coast tide chart for predicted times of high and low tides.

-*The secret smuggler's cove - Add this easy 1 mile RT hike - "If we had to pick a spot that embodies almost everything that defines the Oregon Coast; the old-growth cedar, hemlock, Douglas fir & Sitka spruce forest culminating with the the picturesque, crescent shaped smuggler's cove with never-found Spanish Galleon buried treasures, is it--which almost no one knows about--a secret location.
+*The smuggler's cove - Add this easy 1 mile RT hike - "If we had to pick a spot that embodies almost everything that defines the Oregon Coast; the old-growth cedar, hemlock, Douglas fir & Sitka spruce forest culminating with the picturesque, crescent shaped smuggler's cove with never-found Spanish Galleon buried treasures, this is it--which almost no one knows about--a secret location.
 This forest & cove is as fine a temple as nature can create...
 This is one of our most treasured places at the coast."

 Whale watching* (mid Dec - mid Jan & late February - May) -please inquire.